pelinski/xc-bela-container/README.md

 ## Quickstart

-**You can pull this container's built image from the Docker image hub:**
+**You can pull the xc-bela-container image from the Docker image hub:**

 ```bash
 docker pull pelinski/xc-bela-container:v1.0.0